learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. How to get query string values in javascript?
+## Q 12.8.
+How to get query string values in javascript?

 The `URLSearchParams()` provides an interface to work with query string parameters.
 The `has()` method of the `URLSearchParams()` determines if a parameter with a specified name exists.